 ON THE WAY TO THE MET

-Join soprano Sylvia D'Eramo from the Lindemann Young Artist Program at the Metropolitan Opera, making her Met debut this fall, and bass-baritone Christopher Carbin, a rising star with a flair for new opera, at Opera at Florham's spring finale: A romantic journey through opera from LA to the Met.
-The singers are accompanied by Artistic Director, Mary Pinto.
-Narration is provided by Mariana Karpatova.
+On June 6, 2021, soprano Sylvia D'Eramo, from the Lindemann Young Artist Program at the Metropolitan Opera where she will be making her debut in the fall, and bass-baritone Christopher Carbin, a rising star with a flair for new opera took us on a romantic journey through opera from LA to the Met.
+The singers were accompanied by Artistic Director, Mary Pinto with commentary by Mariana Karpatova.

 The program reflects the emerging romance of D'Eramo and Carbin, a couple both on and off-stage.
 Selections include arias and duets from Mozart's Le Nozze di Figaro and Die Zauberflöte, and Puccini's La Bohème, and a few Broadway musical favorites.

 Sylvia D'Eramo will make her Metropolitan Opera debut on September 29, 2021 as Diane in Gluck's Iphigénie en Tauride.
 A member of the Met's Lindemann Young Artist Development Program, she will return to the Met stage later in the season as Countess Ceprano in a new production of Verdi's Rigoletto, and cover Echo in Strauss' Ariadne auf Naxos.
 In the summer of 2021 she will make her European debut as Mimì in La bohème with the Verbier Festival Atelier Lyrique.